halhen/shic/README.md

 ### shic doesn't do X, like Y does
 Nope.
 But Y isn't 100-ish lines of BASH, including configuration and input.
 However, let me know if you have an idea.

-### Chat messages destroy my input when I write
+### Chat messages overwrite my input
 Yes, they do.
 If you know of a BASH way to solve this in few lines of code, let me know.
+All hope is not lost, though. shic uses the readline library, so you can use the same keybindings as in bash.
+Put the following line in your `~/.inputrc` and press Ctrl+L to redraw your current line.

+    "\C-l":redraw-current-line

 ### Your BASH skills suck.
 You should use X instead of Y
 Yes.
 I'm only now moving from beginner to not-as-much-beginner in shell scripting.
 If X is a better way to do Y in BASH, I'm happy to be taught.